Arles, Bouches-du-Rhone tourism & sightseeing

 You can see one of our personal favourites among the Roman artefacts in Arles in the Place du Forum.
-Once the heart of the city in Roman times and is now surrounded by impressive but more recent buildings.
-All that now remains in the Place du Forum from the Roman era is part of an entrance set on two columns and now incorporated into the wall of the Hotel du Forum, Arles.
+This square was the heart of the city in Roman times and is now surrounded by impressive but more recent buildings.
+All that now remains in the Place du Forum from the Roman era is part of an entrance gate set on two columns and now incorporated into the wall of the Hotel du Forum.

 There are lots of other sights that you will come across as you explore the town including churches, an obelisk and some fountains, for example, as well as several sites with links to the time Van Gogh spent in Arles so we do recommend you visit the Arles tourist office on Boulevard des Lices just south of the church of Saint Trophime (next to the Parking du Centre) for a detailed map of the town centre or you are likely to overlook a few interesting sights.

-One little sight in Arles that was very interesting was the Espace Van Gogh - with a small courtyard recreated exactly as it was painted by Van Gogh in 'Le Jardin de la Maison de Santé a Arles'.
+One sight in Arles that is interesting is the Espace Van Gogh which has a small courtyard recreated exactly as it was painted by Van Gogh in 'Le Jardin de la Maison de Santé a Arles'.
 This location was once the mental hospital that Van Gogh attended and the painting is one he painted from the balcony outside his hospital room.
 Some of the bushes are gone and the little hut the nun is walking away from is no longer there, but otherwise, you are standing in the shadow of his painting.

-Moving on from Van Gogh, the Museum Arlaten in Arles - a museum of the history of the region - has some very interesting displays and artefacts, especially in the 'Salle des Rites et Legendes' (hall of Rites and Legends)
+Moving on from Van Gogh, the Museum Arlaten in Arles is a museum of the history of the region and has some very interesting displays and artefacts, especially in the 'Salle des Rites et Legendes' (Hall of Rites and Legends)

 General Visitor Information

-The Saturday market is a good time to visit Arles is during the Saturday market, with the extra colour and activity it brings to the town.
+A good time to visit Arles is during the Saturday market, with the extra colour and activity it brings to the town.
 The garden d'été (summer garden) near Arles Tourist Office is a nice shady park with a children's play area.

-A couple of kilometres outside Arles, 11th century Montmajour Abbey and the associated 12th century cloister is a listed historic monument and makes for an interesting side trip from the town.
-Nimes is also close by - see Nimes.
-Only have time for a brief stop in the area?
-See Nimes and Arles compared
+A couple of kilometres outside Arles, 11th century Montmajour Abbey and the associated 12th century cloister is a listed French National Monument and makes for an interesting side trip from the town.
+Nimes is also close by and also has interesting Roman and medieval monuments: see the Nimes guide for details.

 Tourist classifications for Arles